raduluca13/practice-ajax/README.md

 This app does not have real authentication.
 But, because this is a pretty important and common topic, I added a **dummy authentication** (see the login & logout buttons from the screenshot).

-When calling the right **login** API the server will return, through the Headers, an authentication **token**.
-You will have to pass that to every request, otherwise you will get a **401 - Unauthorized" error.
+When calling the right **login API** the server will return, through the Headers, an **authentication token**.
+You will have to pass that to every request, otherwise you will get a **401 - Unauthorized** error.

 ⚠ By default this dummy authentication is disabled so you can first focus on calling the right API's and handling the responses correctly.
-If you've done that and want to go to the "next level", see the [run](#run) section for how to do that.
+If you've done that and want to go to the *next level*, see the [run](#run) section for how to do that.

 ## <p id="installation">How to...</p>

 ### Install

-To install this app just go into the cloned-repo folder and run:
+To start this practice-project I recommend [forking](https://help.github.com/articles/fork-a-repo/) this repo so you push your own code.
+Once you've done that, clone the repo and run:

 ```
 $ npm install